baharev/sdopt-tearing/docs/index.rst

   - to generate C++ source code for efficient evaluation of the subproblems (the residual and the Jacobian of the blocks),

-  - and that the generated source code works with user-defined data types.
+  - that the generated source code works with user-defined data types.

 Creating a Python prototype implementation that meets the above requirements is the next item on the agenda.